stevebus/unrealdemo/docs/preparing-cad-models.md

 ![ViewExport](../media/preparing-cad-models/ViewExport.png "ViewExport")

-Inside Unreal, the imported Datasmith mesh should have the relevant metadata embedded in Asset User Data > Datasmith User Data > Metadata
+Inside Unreal, the imported Datasmith mesh should have the relevant metadata embedded in Asset User Data > Datasmith User Data > Metadata.
+When using the [ADTLinkSetup utility](./adt-link-plugin-ue.md#create-twin), it should find the various twins in your level when using the "Find Twins in DS" functionality.